awakwe/Algebra1Student-copy/README.md

 [[?]]
 Make sure the coefficients of one variable are the same or opposites [[?]]
 Add or subtract the equations to eliminate one variable and solve [[?]]
 Make sure the total number of people adds up to 90

+### Lesson 7-3: - Solutions

+Here are the solutions to the Liscript Quiz based on Lesson 7-3: Elimination using Addition and Subtraction.

+In which method do you eliminate a variable by adding or subtracting equations?

+Answer: Elimination

+The elimination method involves combining equations to eliminate one variable, making it easier to solve the system of equations.

+When using elimination, what should you do first if the coefficients of a variable are not the same in both equations?

+Answer: Multiply one or both equations by a constant to make the coefficients equal

+To use the elimination method effectively, you need to have equal coefficients for a variable.
+You can achieve this by multiplying one or both equations by a constant.

+Consider the following system of equations:

+3x - 2y = 7

+6x + 2y = 10

+Use elimination to solve for x and y.

+Answer: x = 2, y = -1

+Add the two equations together to eliminate the y variable:
+3x - 2y + 6x + 2y = 7 + 10
+9x = 17
+x = 17 / 9 ≈ 1.89

+Now, substitute the value of x back into one of the original equations:
+3(1.89) - 2y = 7
+5.67 - 2y = 7
+-2y = 1.33
+y ≈ -0.67

+So, x ≈ 1.89 and y ≈ -0.67.

+Solve the following word problem using elimination:

+At a school fair, there were 2 times as many students as teachers.
+Together, there were 90 people.
+How many students and teachers were there?

+Answer: Students = 60, Teachers = 30

+Let S be the number of students and T be the number of teachers.

+Create a system of equations based on the problem:
+S = 2T
+S + T = 90

+Subtract the first equation from the second equation to eliminate the S variable:
+(S + T) - (S - 2T) = 90 - 0
+3T = 90
+T = 30

+Now, substitute the value of T back into one of the original equations:
+S = 2(30)
+S = 60

+So, there were 60 students and 30 teachers at the school fair.

+Classify the following system of equations:

+2x + 3y = 5

+4x + 6y = 10

+Answer: Infinitely many solutions

+Divide the second equation by 2:
+2x + 3y = 5

+Now both equations are identical, which means they represent the same line.
+Therefore, there are infinitely many solutions as the lines overlap completely.